 3. Send a Warning

 If inappropriate workplace behavior still takes place, the offender should receive a warning.
 In many instances, the offender may not even realize they did something wrong.
-Any notice should include what the unacceptable behavior was and why it was inappropriate.
+Any notice from an employer should include what the unacceptable behavior was and why it was inappropriate.
 Be direct with your warning and let the offender know that they’ll likely receive a punishment or even lose their job if they repeat the offense.
 In extreme cases, notifications may not go far enough, and immediate termination may result.

 4. Notify Superiors

 If you are the victim of a hostile workplace, one of the first steps to follow is to notify your boss about inappropriate behavior.
-Managers and supervisors usually have direct access to the proper channels for addressing wrong actions that contribute to a bad environment.
+Managers and supervisors usually have direct access to employers for addressing wrong actions that contribute to a bad environment.
 They may not know something is amiss and will take immediate action to tackle the problem.
 When inappropriate behavior comes from your boss, notify an HR representative and detail the issue to them.